Tornium/Tornex/README.md

 - `nice`: The priority of the request (following the Linux niceness values) where -20 is the highest priority and 19 is the lowest priority.

 ### APIv2
+To use the auto-generated client for APIv2, you will need to add the [Tornium/torngen_elixir_client](https://github.com/Tornium/torngen_elixir_client) library to your dependencies.
+Without installing this client, you will have to use the APIv1 style requests through `Tornex.Query` and prepend `v2` to the resource (e.g. `v2/user`).

 Create a `Tornex.SpecQuery` struct containing the request information:
 ```elixir
 request =